This was originally posted January 15th 2019 and updated February 7th 2020.

 The calçot is a type of onion with a flavour somewhat similar to leeks.
 They are traditionally barbecued over an open flame until the outside layer of skin is blackened and the insides are soft; you then remove the burnt outer skin, dip the calçot in romesco sauce (traditional made with nuts such as almonds and hazelnuts, blended with roasted red peppers, tomatoes and other smoky delights) and lower it into your mouth from over your head.

 Wherever you eat these, bibs and also usually gloves are provided, meaning this messy treat doesn’t spoil your clothes.
 People will usually eat 15 or so of these delicious things before the second course of the meal – that’s right, there’s a second course – which is a pile of grilled meats with bread and more romesco sauce.

 Locals will buy all the ingredients and head out to the countryside in order to hold their own barbecues.
-If you’re on vacation, there are many restaurants across Barcelona that offer this treat, but if you want to really get into the spirit of the season, you should visit one of the street barbecues that take place almost every weekend in a different part of the city.
-In February, you will find a “calçotada” (the name for these barbecues) on:
+If you’re on vacation, there are many restaurants across Barcelona in February that offer this treat, but if you want to really get into the spirit of the season, you should visit one of the street barbecues that take place almost every weekend in a different part of the city.
+In February/early March, you will find a “calçotada” (the name for these barbecues) on:

 - El Glop – various locations around the city

 - El Jardí de l’Àpat – Carmell neighbourhood